gerritgr/non-markovian-simulation/README.md

 4;S;82,28,12,83,3,62,66,68
 ...
 ```
-Nodes start with id 0 and are sorted.
+Nodes start with id 0 and are sorted (rendering the first number somewhat redundant).
 Isolates (nodes withouth neighbors) are not supported (yet).
 There should be at least one node for each possible label.